 In May 2021, we entered into the Sales Agreement with the Sales Agent, under which we may issue and sell from time to time up to \$25.0 million of our common stock through or to the Sales Agent, as sales agent or principal.
 Sales of our common stock under the Sales Agreement are made at market prices by any method that is deemed to be an "at the market offering" as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended.
-During 2021, we received net proceeds of \$14.1 million from the sale of our common stock and issued 3,428,680 shares of our common stock at a weighted average purchase price of \$4.31 pursuant to the Sales Agreement.
-During the six months ended June 30, 2022, we received net proceeds of approximately \$94,000 from the sale of our common stock and issued 72,707 shares of our common stock at a weighted average price of \$1.74 pursuant to the Sales Agreement.
-As of June 30, 2022, \$10.1 million of our common stock remained available for sale under the Sales Agreement.
+During the first quarter of 2023, we received net proceeds of approximately \$0.4 million from the sale of our common stock and issued 23,903 shares of our common stock at a weighted average price of \$17.08 pursuant to the Sales Agreement.
+We are not eligible to use Form S-3 as of the filing of the Company's most recently filed Annual Report on Form 10-K and consequently may not make any further sales under the Sales Agreement unless and until we file, and the SEC has declared effective, a new shelf registration statement on Form S-3.